secnix/secnix-www/README.md

 ## Use

-In order to use this repo, please change directories to the directory containing this README.md file.
+In order to use this repo, please change directories to either the directory `secnix-box` or `secnix-boxboot` and issue the `vagrant up` command.

 ```
-$ cd ~/repo/secnix-www
+$ cd ~/repo/secnix-www/secnix-box
 $ vagrant up
 ...
 $ vagrant ssh